 All pitches come with power, although ensure you have a long extension lead as it is sometimes a little way to the nearest electrical point.

-Whilst the swimming pool and playground were a huge hit with our boys, their highlight was the pony ride, which is complimentary to all children staying at the park and held on a Monday morning.
+Whilst the swimming pool and playground were a huge hit with our boys, their highlight was the pony ride, which is complimentary to all children staying at the campsite and held on a Monday morning.
+What a fantastic thing to offer for family camping in France.

 Camping Vaubarlet is a small campsite nestled in a verdant valley of the French Auvergne, 1.5 hours south west of Lyon.
 Tall pines trees offer welcome shade from the midday summer sun, and alongside the campsite flows a gentle stream, shallow and safe for little ones to wade in.
 Summer days can be very hot, but the temperature drops at night time, so pack warm sleeping bags.
 It’s an incredibly beautiful location, suited to nature-loving families looking for a quieter site, and is very popular with Dutch families.